 Mix and serve.
 Wood stoves, scarves, and falling leaves are optional.

-This little love affair I’ve had with creating shrubs based on old recipes, mixed with spirits I like, in simple combinations has spawned a project that I’m really proud of and every excited to share.
+This little love affair I’ve had with creating shrubs based on old recipes, mixed with spirits I like, in simple combinations has spawned a project that I’m really proud of and very excited to share.
 I’ve created a course about how to create your own homemade cocktail mixers called Wildflower Mixology.
 If you’ve been following me for any length of time you know how much I love homemade, simple, farmer’s market fresh fare, and how much I love helping beginners start making more homemade for themselves.

-If you love sweet-tart things, and want to learn how to make a ton of different types of shrubs, sign up here for my free email course.
+If you love sweet-tart things and want to learn how to make a ton of different types of shrubs, sign up here for my free email course.
 I’m pretty sure it is the only email course out there on shrub making and it is 6 easy to read emails and includes recipes like Strawberry Pineapple Shrub and Balsamic Blood Orange.
 Get it now!